 Campania

-Campania is a region of southern Italy, with elegant and refined cuisine blended with a heritage of peasant cooking.
-The cuisine includes world-renowned dishes that stem from a history of emigration over the previous century, resulting in the familiarization of traditional dishes within the international culinary sphere.
-The strong connection to rich coastline and inexpensive local ingredients draws on the gastronomic heritage of ancient Greek settlers and Roman provinces, foreign kingdoms and folk traditions, resulting in one of the country’s most renowned dishes, pizza margherita.
+Campania is a region of southern Italy with elegant and refined cuisine blended with a heritage of peasant cooking.
+It includes world-renowned dishes that stem from a history of emigration over the previous century, resulting in the familiarization of traditional dishes within the international culinary sphere.
+The strong connection to rich coastline and inexpensive local ingredients draws on the gastronomic heritage of ancient Greek settlers and Roman provinces, foreign kingdoms and folk traditions, resulting in one of the country’s most renowned dishes, pizza Margherita.

 Learn more: 5 Dishes to Try on Your Trip to Naples